Point modules over the universal enveloping algebras of color Lie algebras: -Heisenberg normal elements and point modules

 \section{$q'$-Heisenberg normal elements and point modules}

-In this section, for a connected $\bbN$-graded finitely presented $k$-algebra generated in degree $1$, we show more details of a relationship between a point scheme of $A$ and a $q'$-Heisenberg normal element of $A$.
-In the end of this section, we show the structure of the set of closed points of the point scheme of the universal enveloping algebra of a color Lie algebra.
+In this section, for a finitely presented connected $\bbN$-graded $k$-algebra $A$ generated in degree $1$, we show more details of a relationship between a point scheme of $A$ and a $q'$-Heisenberg normal element of $A$.
+At the end of this section, we show the structure of the set of closed points of the point scheme of the universal enveloping algebra of a color Lie algebra.